 Successful businesses know how to harness financial statement data.
 But for transport carriers, government deregulation of the industry has made it hard to come by standardized facts and figures for decision making.

-Jerry Noonan, CPA and founder of Carriernet, Carriernet Truckwin accounting and dispatch software and Author of “When the Rubber Hits the Road,” says this leads to generating inadequate revenue and inadequate record keeping — two surefire reasons transport businesses fail.
+Jerry Noonan, CPA and founder of CarrierNet, TruckWin accounting and dispatch software and author of “When the Rubber Hits the Road,” says this leads to generating inadequate revenue and inadequate record keeping — two surefire reasons transport businesses fail.

 Here, Noonan explains some commonly overlooked areas all carriers should understand before every run.

 1. Transport costs are mirrored in and out of any point.

-In other words, costs to go from point A to point B, and from B back to A are the same, based on fuel, driver salaries, fringe benefits, over the road costs like tools, fixed costs like insurance, licenses, interest depreciation and other fixed costs.
-A problem arises when a load out doesn’t pay as well as a load in.
-If a carrier runs empty on the way home, they’ve still got fixed costs to pay — and no revenue to put toward them.
+In other words, costs that go from point A to point B, and from B back to A are the same, based on fuel, driver salaries, fringe benefits, over the road costs like tools, fixed costs like insurance, licenses, interest depreciation, and other fixed costs.
+A problem arises when a load out does not pay as well as a load in.
+If a carrier runs empty on the way home, they still have fixed costs to pay — and no revenue to put toward them.

 2. Carriers must understand activity in balanced and unbalanced freight markets.